Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 Get your discounted Zipline tickets

-Because the North Shore is world-famous for its surfing, another fun thing to do in Haleiwa is watch surfers at Banzai Pipeline.
+Because the North Shore is world famous for its surfing, another fun thing to do in Haleiwa is to watch surfers at Banzai Pipeline, especially during surf competitions.

 Best things to do in haleiwa oahu, featured by top Hawaii blog, Hawaii Travel with Kids: Banzai Pipeline, North Shore, Oahu